Latha Palaniappan, M.D., M.S.

 Associate Scientist & Medical Director, Clinical Research

-In this role, she leads the Disparities and Culture: Outcomes in Vitality Research Program (DISCOVeR) that investigates racial/ethnic health disparities in cardiometabolic disease risk, burden, screening, treatment and outcomes in multiethnic populations.
+to over 30 active research protocols.
+She is a member of the Association of Clinical Research Professionals, and is a Certified Physician Investigator®.
+In her role as an Associate Scientist, she leads the Disparities and Culture: Outcomes in Vitality Research Program (DISCOVeR) that investigates racial/ethnic health disparities in cardiometabolic disease risk, burden, screening, treatment and outcomes in multiethnic populations.

 Bhalla V, Zhao B, Azar KM, Wang EJ, Choi S, Wong EC, Fortmann SP, Palaniappan LP.
 Racial/Ethnic Differences in the Prevalence of Proteinuric and Nonproteinuric Diabetic Kidney Disease..
 Diabetes Care.
 2012.
 [Epub ahead of print]